 Information Collected from or about You.

 In many cases, we collect personal information directly from you when you visit our premises, interact with us (inquiry), use our services, websites, mobile apps and/or Wi-Fi, register to receive our newsletter or enter a contest or promotion.
 We may also collect personal information when you rent our premises or when you submit a job application.
 You will therefore know when we collect this information.
-In some other cases, we may collect personal information from third parties (for example, from credit score companies or when conducting a background check) but at all times, with your prior consent and/or as authorized by law.

 We may collect personal information from you in the following situations: